Getting Started

 To explore the different capabilities of GraphQL we will create a sample GraphQL API for cooking recipes.

-Let's start tih the Recipe type, which is the foundation of our API.
+Let's start with the Recipe type, which is the foundation of our API.

-We assume that you already now Adonis and its ORM Lucid.
+We assume that you already know Adonis and its ORM Lucid.
 The migrations have been omitted from the tutorial.

 Create our Recipe type